scalableminds/webknossos-wrap/SPECIFICATION.md

 ### LZ4 compressed blocks
-If the file header indicates that the blocks were compressed using LZ4 (by having a voxelType value of either 0x02 or 0x03), the file header is immediately followed by the jump table.
+If the file header indicates that the blocks were compressed using LZ4 (by having a blockType value of either 0x02 or 0x03), the file header is immediately followed by the jump table.

 The jump table is an array of N unsigned 64-bit intergers, where N is the number